 Door Fire Safety Standards Explained

 Doors are often the first line of defence for concealing certain workplace risks, such as fires.
 As such, they fulfil an important purpose in keeping your property and team safe.
-This risk means that extensive testing must be carried out regardless of the door type, be it automatic doors or steel hinged doors.
+These risks mean that extensive testing must be carried out.

-When choosing a commercial door, it helps to understand what testing it has already been through.
+When choosing a commercial door, it helps to understand what testing it may have been through, which often depends on its type.
 Not only does this reinforce confidence in your decision, but it reassures you of its effectiveness, should you ever need to rely on it.

 In this post, we’ll dive deep into the world of door fire safety testing.
 We’ll cover how doors are tested, as well as what laws and policies are in place to regulate said testing.